Christian Cemetery, Dhaka

-The Dhaka Christian Cemetery (also known as Wari Cemetery) is a cemetery located in Wari, Dhaka (Old Dhaka), the capital of Bangladesh.
-It was established by Portuguese traders in the 17th century.
-The Portuguese handed it over to the British when they left Bengal.
-When the British left Bengal, it was handed over in writing to the Anglican Church (Oxford Church).
-Manpower is needed to maintain such a large cemetery.
-Due to the lack of sufficient manpower, the Anglican Church (Oxford Church) handed over the responsibility of maintaining it to the Catholic Church.
-Although it is currently managed by the Catholic Church, Christians of all churches can bury.
+The Dhaka Christian Cemetery (also known as the Narinda Cemetery) is a graveyard situated in Wari, an area of the old town in Dhaka, Bangladesh.
+It was established by Portuguese traders in the 17th century and is still in use by members of the Dhaka Christian community.

-It is an archaeological site approved by the Bangladesh government and UNESCO.
-Regular visitors come here.
-However, since the cemetery is still buried here, it is not open to the public without special permission.
-Despite the fact that the old graves are in ruins as an archaeological site declared by the government, the church authorities have not been able to do any renovation work for a long time.
-After long efforts.
-Towards the end of 2024, the Anglican (Oxford Church) was able to do some renovation work.
-Which is still ongoing.

-This is not just a cemetery or a Christian asset.
-It is a witness to the history of Bangladesh.
-Which is currently under threat due to illegal occupation and lack of proper maintenance.
+The cemetery contains two designated archaeological sites, the Columbo Sahib mausoleum and the tomb of Reverend Joseph Paget.
+Many of the oldest graves and mausoleums are in a state of disrepair and are being overtaken by unchecked vegetation growth and lack of maintenance, while other parts of the cemetery still see new burials taking place.
+It is open daily to visitors.

 Origins

 There are also reports that Dhaka's first church for the Christian community was established on the site of the cemetery and that priest Sebastian Manrique came to Dhaka between 1624 and 1629 and recorded that there was a church at the location of the cemetery.
 There are further references to the presence of a church at this location, including from French gem merchant and traveller Jean Baptiste Tavernier who visited Dhaka in 1666, and Niccolò Menucci soon after, both referring to a church at this location.
 It is assumed that Portuguese Augustinians built the church, and that the present burial ground was originally the burial ground adjacent to the church, commonly referred to as the "church graveyard."

 In 1632, ethnic conflict peaked between the Portuguese and other nationalities and most Portuguese settlers, traders and priests were ousted on the orders of Emperor Shah Jahan and they fled to Hooghly.
 Dhaka locals declared solidarity with the emperor and beat the parish priest, Father Bernardo, to death.
 It is believed that he is also buried in the cemetery.
 A list of the Augustinian churches established in Bengal was drawn up in 1789, but the Narinda church was not listed.
 It is assumed that the church was destroyed sometime between 1713 and 1789, but the cemetery remained in use thereafter.